- How much house can I afford?

 rate.
 Simply add up all the lender fees and count the total cost in dollars, not

-Boulevard Mortgage Company will cheerfully email a Good Faith Estimate
+Boulevard Mortgage Company will cheerfully email a Loan Estimate

 for free at your request.